opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

   <figcaption>Zoom UAC-2 <br> <small>Picture by ZOOM CORPORATION</small></figcaption>
 </figure>

-### Connector Type
+### Connecting Desktop Audio Interfaces to Mobile Devices
-The way you can connect your audio interface to your smartphone on tablet depends on the connector type.
+The method to connect your audio interface to your smartphone or tablet depends on the connector type.

 <div class="grid cards" markdown>